 Find additional information on candidate requirements, training programs and the application form, please refer to the ICLAS website at this link: LINK LINK

-Six scholarships in the ICLAS Veterinary Scholarship Program for 2021
+Five scholarships awards in the 2021 ICLAS Veterinary Scholarship Program

 Objectives and Training Program Requirements